 We have specially selected hosts for this age group.
 Nevertheless, younger students can be prone to home sickness, especially if it their first trip away from home alone.
 This is why we insist that students aged 12 and under stay in a homestay with a friend or older brother/sister.

 Our hosts can cater for basic diet requirements such as a vegetarian diet at no extra cost.
-However more specific diets such as gluten-free may incur a surcharge of £20 per week to cover the cost of any specialised food.
+Specific dietary requirements, catering for intolerances, allergies or religious restrictions may incur an additional charge of £20 per week if staying in homestay or residence.
 Please give as much information as possible to the office in order for the hosts to prepare for this.

 Wherever possible we try to take into account students’ preferences.
 However we are unable to guarantee such requests, and students should be aware that during busy periods, it is more difficult to meet requests about homestay location.
 We recommend that students who want to be near St Helier should choose residential accommodation.